-3. The Sponsor of a Special Event, including a Certified Farmers' Market, shall obtain a Business Tax Registration Certificate, as required by applicable law, and shall ensure that a City Business Tax Registration Certificate is obtained by every event participant, as required by applicable law.
+4. The Sponsor of a Special Event, including a Certified Farmers' Market, shall obtain a Business Tax Registration Certificate, as required by applicable law, and shall ensure that a City Business Tax Registration Certificate is obtained by every event participant, as required by applicable law.
 (Renumbered by Ord.
 No. 186,635, Eff.
 7/7/20.)

-4. Any unresolved issues regarding the issuance of a permit shall be resolved as set forth in Subsection (e) of this Section.
+5. Any unresolved issues regarding the issuance of a permit shall be resolved as set forth in Subsection (e) of this Section.
 (Renumbered by Ord.
 No. 186,635, Eff.
 7/7/20.)

-5. Upon the request of the Bureau of Street Services with respect to an application for a Special Event Permit, the Department of Transportation and each of the other affected City departments shall provide to the Bureau of Street Services a statement of the estimated fees and charges, including salary costs, for providing traffic control services (traffic control costs) or other services, as applicable, and a parking meter usage fee to cover the cost of lost parking meter revenue, for the event.
+6. Upon the request of the Bureau of Street Services with respect to an application for a Special Event Permit, the Department of Transportation and each of the other affected City departments shall provide to the Bureau of Street Services a statement of the estimated fees and charges, including salary costs for providing traffic control services (traffic control costs) or other services, as applicable, and a parking meter usage fee to cover the cost of lost parking meter revenue for the event.
 For recurring Special Events, the Department of Transportation is authorized to determine whether temporary or permanent signs will be used.
-The Bureau of Street Services shall provide to the permittee a statement of the estimated fees and charges, including salary costs, for all City services, equipment and materials required for the event, including traffic control costs.
+The Bureau of Street Services shall provide to the permittee a statement of the estimated fees and charges, including salary costs for all City services, equipment and materials required for the event, including traffic control costs.
 Traffic control services consist of the preparation of the traffic management plan, as well as clearing the event route or area of unauthorized vehicles, posting any parking restrictions necessary for the event, diverting traffic around the event, and directing pedestrian and vehicular traffic along the route of the event.
 The traffic control costs shall be computed by determining the number of City personnel that will be required for traffic control beyond that which would otherwise be required at that time, multiplied by the number of hours for which those additional services are to be rendered at the rate of the City's full cost of providing personnel at the respective classifications on an hourly basis.
 The parking meter usage fee is equal to the total potential parking meter revenue for on-street parking meter spaces, on a block operated by parking meters that are taken out of operation to accommodate Special Event parking, calculated at the applicable hourly meter rate and during metered hours for which the Special Event regulations apply.
 At the conclusion of the event, the actual costs for traffic control and for other services, as applicable, for the event shall be determined by the Department of Transportation and each of the other affected City departments.
 If the actual costs for services for the event are less than the estimated costs paid, the City shall refund to the permittee the difference or, in the case of a subsidized fee, a prorated amount such that the City's subsidy will not exceed 50 percent of the total Special Event Permit cost.
-If the actual costs for traffic control for the event are greater than the estimated costs paid, the permittee shall be billed for and required to pay the additional costs within fifteen (15) calendar days of receipt of an invoice therefor.
+If the actual costs for traffic control for the event are greater than the estimated costs paid, the permittee shall be billed for, and required to pay, the additional costs within 15 calendar days of receipt of an invoice therefor.
 Unless otherwise required to insure public safety as determined by the Department of Transportation, the permittee for a block party Special Event shall be allowed to pick up, place and return traffic control devices required for the event from the Bureau of Street Services at the nearest convenient location.
-The permittee for a block party shall make a refundable deposit of an amount determined by the Bureau of Street Services to be reasonable to insure return, and payment for any damage to, all traffic control devices provided for the event.
+The permittee for a block party shall make a refundable deposit of an amount determined by the Bureau of Street Services to be reasonable to insure return and payment for any damage to all traffic control devices provided for the event.
 Those filming a Television Pilot shall not be required to pay the Department of Transportation for the costs of posting and removing street signs.
 (Renumbered by Ord.
 No. 186,635, Eff.
 7/7/20.)

 (e) Special Events Permit Application Evaluation.
 Each application for a Special Events Permit shall be reviewed and evaluated by the One-Stop Special Event Permit Office, which shall make a determination to grant the permit, to impose conditions on the permit that may be granted, or to modify or deny the permit in accordance with this Section and Section 41.20.1.
 Upon a determination that a Special Event Permit will be approved and general liability insurance requirements have been met, a permit shall be issued by the Bureau of Street Services within one (1) business day.
 Upon the issuance of a permit for a Special Event, the Bureau of Street Services shall cause the posting of the date(s), time and location of the Special Event on the internet accessible Citywide GIS map to avoid conflicting events at the same location.
 No insurance form or certificate other than those approved by the City Risk Manager shall be acceptable, and the evaluation of an application may be delayed until such documentation is submitted.
 General liability insurance is required and shall not be waived.
 If a determination is made to condition or to deny the permit and that determination is contested by the applicant, the One-Stop Special Event Permit Office shall consult, as necessary and appropriate, with the affected Council District office, representatives of the Department of Public Works, Bureaus of Street Services, Street Lighting, Engineering, and Sanitation, the Police and Fire Departments, and the Departments of Building and Safety, Transportation, General Services, and Recreation and Parks as well as the Mayor's Office, the Chief Legislative Analyst, and the City Administrative Officer, in an effort to resolve the matter.
 The One-Stop Special Event Permit Office shall conclude its consultation with those other departments and offices and make a determination regarding the application within ten (10) City business days.
 If after such consultation the matter is not resolved, the Director of the Bureau of Street Services, within two business days, shall report on the matter in writing to the Board of Public Works and recommend a course of action.
 Copies of the Director's report shall be provided to the applicant and to the respective Council office.
 The Board shall agendize the matter of the Special Event Permit Application at the earliest possible time, but not more than five (5) regular meetings following the referral by the Director, consistent with applicable notice requirements for public meetings.
 After considering the matter and all information that the Board of Public Works deems necessary at that meeting, or at some subsequent meeting as determined by the Board, the Board of Public Works shall take action to grant the permit, grant the permit with conditions, modify, or deny the permit.
 Any such action by the Board shall be subject to the provisions of Charter Section 245.